-In this example email came to an email address from an “administrator” of that domain.
-So if my email address is “email@example.com” – I may receive an email that looks as if whas sent directly to “firstname.lastname@example.org” from “email@example.com”.
-Being in charge of our email addresses I know for a fact we don’t have an “administrator” account – and to me it looks suspicious when I receive an email from a non-existent email address.
+In this example, an email came to an email address from an “administrator” of that domain.
+So if my email address is “[email protected]” – I may receive an email that looks as if was sent directly to “[email protected]” from “[email protected]”.
+Being in charge of our email addresses I know for a fact we don’t have an “administrator” account – and to me, it looks suspicious when I receive an email from a non-existent email address.
 But if you don’t personally manage email accounts for your business, this pattern may look innocent enough to you, and that’s what crooks are counting on – that you would trust the email and open the attachment.

 But beware!
 Here is a little trick that may help you: check the headers of the email.
-In my example for Outlook I had to go to the File tab of the email message in question, and then to Properties and scroll through the details to find out more about this email’s origin.
-In my example another suspicious thing here was that reply-to address was firstname.lastname@example.org (which is one of the domain of American Express).
+In my example for Outlook, I had to go to the File tab of the email message in question, and then to Properties and scroll through the details to find out more about this email’s origin.
+In my example, another suspicious thing here was that the Reply-To address was [email protected] (which is one of the domains of American Express).
 So that’s when I know for sure that this is a manipulated email that I should not trust.

 Infecting your computer via Botnet Trojan:

-There have been reports that CryptoLocker also spreads via Botnet trojan – specifically ZeuS.
-It spreads when user chooses to click on a link that triggers a download and installation of the trojan.
-The link may mask itself as a legitimate download of a (counterfeit) executable program, ActiveX component of Java applet).
+There have been reports that CryptoLocker also spreads via Botnet Trojan – specifically ZeuS.
+It spreads when a user chooses to click on a link that triggers a download and installation of the trojan.
+The link may mask itself as a legitimate download of a (counterfeit) executable program, ActiveX component, or Java applet).
 There are also instances when the trojan can be run by clicking on a deceptive pop-up window.

 What if it is too late and CryptoLocker got a hold of your computer?

-CryptoLocker then demands payment via MoneyPak (Usa only), paysafeard, Ukash, cashU or Bitcoin.
+CryptoLocker then demands payment via MoneyPak (the USA only), Paysafecard, Ukash, cashU, or Bitcoin.

-The malware then takes it a step further: it installs a countdown clock on the your desktop that ticks backwards from 72 hours.
+The malware then takes it a step further: it installs a countdown clock on your desktop that ticks backward from 72 hours.